odradev/odradev.github.io/docusaurus/docs/tutorials/owned-token.md

 * **L10-11** - A constructor is a great place to init both modules at once.
 * **L14-16** - Most of the entrypoints do not need any modification, so we simply delegates them to the `erc20` module.
 * **L50-52** - The same we do with the `ownable` module.
 * **L58-61** - Minting should not be unconditional, we need some control over it.
-First, using `onwnable` we make sure the `caller` really is the owner.
+First, using `ownable` we make sure the `caller` really is the owner.

 ## Summary

+The Odra Framework encourages a modularized design of your smart contracts.
+You can encapsulate features in smaller units and test them in isolation, ensuring your project is easy to maintain.
+Finally, unleash their full potential by combining modules.
+You do not need any magic bindings for that.